R1. Required Instruction

 R7.
 Concurrent HSD/HSE Programs

 For purposes of this section, "concurrent" is defined as students simultaneously enrolled in Job Corps and enrolled in a local HSD or HSE-preparation program.
-Centers are encouraged to develop concurrent HSD/HSE and/or program opportunities through local or public educational agencies, private educational agencies, or online/virtual learning programs, whenever such entities provide education and training substantially equivalent in cost and quality to that which the center could provide.
+Centers are encouraged to develop concurrent HSD/HSE and/or program opportunities through local or public educational agencies, private educational agencies, or online/virtual learning programs, whenever such entities provide education and training substantially equivalent in cost and quality to that which the center could provide, and meet all the requirements of Section 3.2 R5.

 b.
-Name and location of the HSD/HSE program provider
+Name and physical location/s of the provider and the registered location of the HSD/HSE program provider

-d.
-Requirement for reporting to the center by month-end cheating incidents and data irregularities that may flag staff or student misconduct
+e.
+Detailed plan for executing center monthly reporting protocol on cheating incidents and data irregularities that may flag staff or student misconduct

 Every effort should be made to reduce class size in approved HSD/HSE programs.
-However, concurrent arrangements must ensure that both programs are not paying for the same services.
-Center operating budgets/staffing must be adjusted to account for services provided by other concurrent enrollment institutions.
+However, concurrent arrangements must ensure that both programs are not paying for the same services provided to Job Corps students.
+For example, if the Center operator contract was premised on the operator providing the HSD/HSE program, then the operating budgets/staffing must be adjusted to account for the services being provided by a concurrent enrollment institution.

 R8.
 Online High School Program Requirements